sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 ### 4. Public metadata

 Public metadata is visible to all users, but only the operator and the Integration API can edit it.

+<plan tier="extend" feature="Access to Integration API"></plan>

 Typical use-cases for metadata are featured listings or premium users.
 You may want to curate listings that get this extra visibility yourself or offer it as a paid service, so using public data, which the users can edit themselves, is not an option.
 This is where metadata comes into play.
 Like public data, public metadata can be used as search filters and parameters and in sorting search results.

 In addition to featured listings, other ways to use public metadata could be to distinguish verified users from regular ones or highlight